Positive reinforcement in task management to boost team productivity

 Introduction: Motivation and productivity

-Why is positive reinforcement important for sustaining high motivation levels team-wide?
+Why positive reinforcement sustains motivation

 Neurobiology behind motivation